sghoweri/ascmats.github.io/EasyModeInstall.md

 <img src="images/USBWeb_2_InstallFirmware.png" width="400">

-- You will get another pop-up to confirm, click "Install" (firmware version number might be different for you).
+- You will get another pop-up to confirm, click "Install" (firmware version will be different than this image).
+### WARNING!
+I'VE BEEN GETTING REPORTS OF BROSWER CRASHES AFTER THE INSTALL STEP COMPLETES (3/10/25).
+If that happens, open this page back up and press the "Connect" button at the top of this page again, select your COM port, then click on "Connect to Wi-Fi" to continue through the instructions.
+The firmware is installed, something is just going wrong with the ESP web tool and it's crashing the broswer.

 <img src="images/USBWeb_3_InstallFirmwareConfirm.png" width="400">